Not many game titles are as famous as Tomb Raider, the game that redefined video games forever.

 Lara needs to free her leg which is trapped under a rock.
 In a vertical cavern.
 In the dark!

 Being prompted by the game you will have to rapidly tap a button to begin the action sequence to free her pinned leg and ultimately her ascension toward a dim light, as Lara, once freed from the rock, starts to climb using her trusty pick axes and you as guidance, in a thrillingly, yet tensely claustrophobic, interactive set-piece as Lara struggles for freedom.

-This short, yet brilliantly designed bit of game play is reminiscent of the amazing pathos-building scenes from the first Tomb Raider installment of the new franchise, and reminds you of the Lara you have come to love and respect as the developers intended, with us along for the ride of Lara’s development.
+This short, yet brilliantly designed bit of gameplay is reminiscent of the amazing pathos-building scenes from the first Tomb Raider installment of the new franchise and reminds you of the Lara you have come to love and respect as the developers intended, with us along for the ride of Lara’s development.
 But sadly, that’s where it ends.

-Once freed of her Cyclopean prison, Lara emerges and completely changes demeanor, from a slightly worried and scared-for-her-life individual, to a cold and calculating character.
+Once freed of her Cyclopean prison, Lara emerges and completely changes demeanor, from a slightly worried and scared-for-her-life individual to a cold and calculating character.

-As the game moves on, no longer is the narrative driven by a remorseful Lara, tortured by every act of violence she commits, right or wrong.
+As the game moves on, no longer is the narrative-driven by a remorseful Lara, tortured by every act of violence she commits, right or wrong.
 She has clearly grown accustomed to killing and is just as efficient a killer as Hitman’s Agent 47.

 Whether this shift in Lara’s psychological attitude is true to the character or not is up to you to decide, since the origin story is now over, and Lara really is The Tomb Raider.

-However, it feels a little to soon and for me at least has served to unbalance the incredible work that the developers have thus far done in creating a character with whom you could empathise.
+However, it feels a little to soon and for me at least has served to unbalance the incredible work that the developers have thus far done in creating a character with whom you could empathize.

 Being The Tomb Raider though, the skill set of Lara, at least in terms of running, jumping and climbing, has noticeably improved.